 Recording in default profiles is done without saving the waveforms after the averaging period.
 Only average values of parameters are recorded and event detection is disabled.
 Network type is set as 3-phase wye system with a neutral conductor and the averaging time is 10 seconds.
-For profiles that require current measurements, flexible clamps are selected.
+For profiles that require current measurements, flexible probes F-x(A) are selected.